gcallah/BookReviews/coyne_hall.md

 hotel in the Alps: "If you don't buy this, your hotel will be destroyed by an avalanche."
 Any owner chooses between paying for the barrier, or possibly suffering the damage from an avalanche.
-The difference in "involuntary" exchanges is that the avalanche itself is caused by one of the parties to the transaction.
+The difference in "involuntary" exchanges is that the avalanche itself will be *caused* by the person selling the insurance.
 The praxeological analysis is identical; it is just that the aggressor has forced a new choice set upon the victim which changes the options he faces.
 And of course that may be morally blameworthy, but praxeology applies just as much to morally blameworthy actions as it does to the actions of saints.